juboba/lovly/README.md

 ## Just Demo for now

-[lovly] is under development.
+[Lovly](http://github.com/juboba/lovly/) is under development.
 The sources you see here are the first version of the front-end application.